 "In fact, more and more research is showing that cattle, pigs and poultry raised on their natural pasture and grass-based diets yield meat that is lower in total fat and calories, and food that is higher in good fats like Omega 3's, more concentrated with antioxidants such as vitamins E, C and beta-carotene, and with increased levels of other disease-fighting substances."

-I buy organic vegetabes, generally from Whole Foods (I have found most organic veggies are actually cheaper at Whole Foods than Rouses!) but there are many veggies you don't need to buy organic.
+I buy organic vegetables at Trader Joe's, whole foods, etc. but there are many veggies you don't need to buy organic.
 Anything with skin that you peel off generally has lower pesticide content, such as citrus, melons, onions, garlic, and avocados.
+If you can't afford organic or it's not available, just wash it well and you'll be fine.
+Better to eat more fruits/veggies than not at all.